soderlind/wp-loupe/docs/mcp.md

 `do_action( 'wp_loupe_mcp_raw_wellknown_fallback', $type, $uri )`.

 ## Authentication Model
+Before any MCP endpoints are reachable you must explicitly enable the MCP server.

+### Enabling the MCP Server
+1. Navigate to: Settings → WP Loupe → MCP tab.
+2. Check “Enable MCP Server” and save.
+This activates:
+  - `/.well-known/mcp.json`
+  - `/.well-known/oauth-protected-resource`
+  - REST namespace: `/wp-json/wp-loupe-mcp/v1/*`
+3. When disabled these endpoints return 404 (hard fail, not soft-deny) to reduce surface area.

+You can toggle this at any time; existing transient tokens become unusable when disabled because command routing stops registering.

+### Token Management UI
+On the MCP tab (when enabled):
+* Create a token by providing an optional label, selecting scopes, and setting a TTL (hours).
+The raw token is shown exactly once – copy it immediately.
+* Scopes: uncheck any to restrict (principle of least privilege).
+All are pre-selected by default.
+* TTL (hours): `1–168` (7 days) or `0` for a non-expiring (indefinite) token.
+Use `0` sparingly.
+* List columns: Label, Scopes, Issued, Expires (`Never` if TTL=0), and Actions.
+* Last-used timestamp (if present) is updated on each successful authenticated command.
+* Revoke (single) removes a token immediately.
+Revoke All removes every issued token.
+* CLI-issued tokens now appear automatically after issuance (registry mirroring).
+Older tokens from before this feature will not retroactively display.

+Previously “future” features (scope selection, adjustable TTL) are now implemented.

 Authentication uses **OAuth2 client_credentials** (scaffold-level) with in-memory (transient) token persistence.

 - Token endpoint: `POST /wp-json/wp-loupe-mcp/v1/oauth/token`